nasosvava/S4DX/README.md

 # S4DX
+## About

+ This program  accepts an array of strings in the constructor.
+The class exposes a `find` function that accepts a string.
+The function will return all strings from the array that contains the exact same characters as the string passed into it.
+The order of the characters in the strings is not relevant

 ## Requirements and how to run the application:
 To run the application please make sure that you have installed the following: